 This Medication Guide summarizes the most important information about Suboxone sublingual film.
 If you would like more information, talk to your doctor or pharmacist.
 You can ask your doctor or pharmacist for information that is written for health professionals.

-How should I store Suboxone sublingual film?
+How should I store Suboxone?

 - Store Suboxone sublingual film at room temperature between 68°F to 77°F (20°C to 25°C).